Home » Latest building materials and components statistics

 Each month the Department for Business and Trade publishes construction material price indices, categorised under All Work, New Housing, Other New Work and Repair and Maintenance, as well as tracking a selection of building materials and components for the UK, and providing statistics on bricks and concrete blocks production, delivery and stock for Great Britain.

-Annual movement in building materials prices decreased slightly in December
+Annual movement in building materials prices dipped again in January

-Construction materials prices for All Work decreased by 0.1% in the 12 months to December 2024, according to the latest figures published by the Department for Business and Trade.
+Construction materials prices for All Work decreased by 0.9% in the 12 months to January 2025, according to the latest figures published by the Department for Business and Trade(2).

 Source: Department for Business & Trade – Building materials and components statistics, Table 1a

 Up to October 2024, the All Work index had seen 17 consecutive months of decreasing annual movement.
-There was no movement in the 12 months to November 2024.
+There was no movement in the 12 months to November 2024, and there have been decreases since December.

 Despite an overall cooling in materials cost inflation, compared to where prices have been in the last couple of years, there remains divergent movement for different materials, and therefore for different trades.

-The greatest annual increase was seen in other builders’ ironmongery (9.5%), with a significant monthly increase of 8.4%.
-The other greatest annual prices increases were in precast concrete and aqueous paint.
-Fabricated structural steel remained among the materials showing the greatest price decreases compared with December 2023.
+The greatest annual increase was seen in other builders’ ironmongery (9.5%), followed by precast concrete: blocks, bricks, tiles and flagstones (6.8%) and precast concrete products (5.1%).
+Fabricated structural steel remained among the materials showing the greatest price decreases compared with January 2024, with a 10.0% drop.

 Source: Department for Business & Trade – Building materials and components statistics, Table 2

-As well as other builders’ ironmongery, the most significant price differences on a monthly basis were seen in gravel, sand, clays and kaolin – incl Aggregate Levy (-1.9%), builders woodwork (-1.8%) and steel concrete rebar (-1.1%).
+As well as other builders’ ironmongery, the most significant price differences on a monthly basis were seen with imported sawn or planed wood (2.1%), plastic sanitaryware (1.6%) and bituminous mixtures based on natural and artificial stone (1.5%).

-By comparison with pre-pandemic activity levels, seasonally adjusted brick deliveries in December 2024 were 27.6% lower than in December 2019, and stocks were 13.1% higher.
+By comparison with pre-pandemic lockdown activity levels, seasonally adjusted brick deliveries in January 2025 were 22.6% lower than in January 2020, and stocks were 10.4% higher.

 Source: Department for Business & Trade – Building materials and components statistics, Table 9a